Martin (Bud) Andrew Lake, 84, Lambert, MT

 Martin is survived by his four sons, Fredric (Victor), Steven, Ira (Amy) and Jeremy; his grandchildren, Martin Vaunder, Weston, Samantha, Seth, Parker, Cooper, Mackenzie, and Alexis Johnson; his sisters, Elmyra Schoenheit, Williston, ND and Martha June Ruffatto Trinity, San Antonia, TX.

-A Celebration of Life for Martin "Bud" and his wife Marilyn will be held on Saturday, August 13, 2022 at 2:00pm at Fox Lake Senior Center in Lambert, Montana.
-Scott Ruffatto is officiating.
-A luncheon will immediately follow the service at the Senior Center.
-Martin "Bud" and Marilyn Lake will be laid to rest in a private family ceremony at Lambert Community Cemetery in Lambert, Montana.
+A Celebration of Life for Martin "Bud" and his wife Marilyn was held at 2 p.m., Saturday, Aug.
+13, 2022, at Fox Lake Senior Center, Lambert, MT.
+Scott Ruffatto was officiating.
+A luncheon immediately followed the service at the Senior Center.
+Martin "Bud" and Marilyn Lake were laid to rest in a private family ceremony at Lambert Community Cemetery, Lambert, MT.